Male reproductive genetic profile

 Cystic fibrosis screen (CFTR gene tests)

-It is of utmost importance to also screen the female partner of the affected male for CFTR gene mutations.
-If the female partner is found to be a carrier of a CFTR gene mutation, Pre-implantation genetic diagnosis (PGD) is necessary to avoid having a child with the full blown picture of cystic fibrosis disease.
+It is important to screen the female partner of the affected male for CFTR gene mutations.
+If the female partner is found to be a carrier of a CFTR gene mutation, Pre-implantation genetic diagnosis (PGD) is necessary to avoid having a child with cystic fibrosis disease.